karthikkumararun/OSCARFilter/README.md

 ---
 ### How to load chrome extension?
-* Clone this repository to a folder on your PC or MAC.
+* Clone this repository to a :file_folder: on your PC or MAC.
-* Open google chrome or use your existing session.
+* Open google chrome or use your existing browser session.
 * Navigate to [chrome://extensions/]("chrome://extensions/" "Will navigate to chrome extension").
 * Ensure that the "Developer mode" checkbox in the top right-hand corner is checked.
-* Click on *load unpacked* and select this directory.
+* Click on *load unpacked* and select this :file_folder:.
 You can now look at OMSCS courses only in oscar's *look up classes* page.

 ---